xfoursea/kafka-storm-hbase/README.md

 kafka-storm-hbase
 =========================

-This is a proof-of-concept project to flow binary data (data structure: EmailAttachment.java) from Kafka to HBase via Storm.
+This is a proof-of-concept project to flow binary data (data structure: com.hortonworks.kafkastormproc.common.EmailAttachment.java) from Kafka to HBase via Storm.

 It is based on information provided in: